RubyBit/SEB_dll-injection/README.md

 This is showcased using SEB (the safe exam browser) which allows instituions to hold virtual exams without the students cheating.
 Using this solution though, we are able to bypass a number of key checks and launch arbitrary processes in the desktop which SEB is running.

-The version of SEB which the method is tested on is 3.5.0 (the currently latest one) but don't expect the method to work in future versions of the application.
+The version of SEB which the method is tested on is 3.5.0 but don't expect the method to work in future versions of the application.

 A reminder that this repository is only for educational purposes.